 - Segment your subscribers – Create personal emails based on your subscribers’ demographics, shopping behaviors, lifestyles, interests, opinions, values, social classes, and personalities.
 By taking the time to segment them, your holiday emails will be more effective because your customers will feel that you really know what they need.

-Personalizing your email marketing campaigns this holiday season can deliver increased revenue opportunities for your business.
-Persuade your subscribers to make purchases by engaging and interacting with them and offering them products tailored to their needs.
+Personalizing your email marketing campaigns this holiday season can help your business.
+Persuade your subscribers to make purchases by interacting with them.
+Try to also offer them products tailored to their needs.

 Remember, it’s all about creative, short subject lines that get to the point and engaging holiday content that leads back to your website.
-So, ramp up your email deployment schedule for an end of the year revenue boost.
-Get started now to create holiday emails that get results.
+So, ramp up your email schedule for an end of the year revenue boost.
+Get started now and create holiday emails that get results.